JPWTCK/printer-gui/README.rst

     System check identified no issues (0 silenced).
     January 04, 2021 - 17:40:26
-    Django version 3.1, using settings 'printer.settings'
+    Django version 5.2.6, using settings 'printer.settings'
-    Starting development server at http://192.168.1.133:8000/
+    Starting development server at http://<STATIC_IP>:8000/
     Quit the server with CONTROL-C.

 | Assuming the server runs correctly, you may configure the
 | server to run automatically on startup as a systemd service.
 | On the Raspberry Pi, copy the 'printerserver.service' file
+| to '/etc/systemd/system/', update ``ExecStart`` if needed,
-| to '/etc/systemd/system/', start it, and enable it.
+| start it, and enable it.

 .. code:: bash